$B\to D_0^*$ and $B_s\to D_{s0}^*$ form factors from QCD light-cone sum rules: LCSRs for the form factors

 The parameter $m_{(i)}$ in Eq.~(\ref{eq:zexpOPE}) is the mass of the lightest $b\bar{c}$ pole in the timelike region of the form factor related to $\Fi_\OPE$ via LCSRs.
 In fact, $\F^{(p)}_\OPE$ is associated with the form factor $f_+$ which contains $b\bar{c}$ states with spin-parity $J^P=1^+$ in the timelike region.
 Similarly, $\F^{(q)}_\OPE$ is related to a linear combination of $f_+$ and $f_0$, and the latter form factor has lighter states with $J^P=0^-$.
 Hence, we take $m_{(p)}=6.767 \GeV$ and $m_{(q)}=6.275 \GeV$, since those are the masses of the lightest $b\bar{c}$ states with $J^P=1^+$ and $J^P=0^-$~ , respectively, as estimated in lattice QCD \cite{Detmold:2015aaa}.

 We only consider the first two terms in the parametrization \eqref{eq:zexpOPE}, given the large uncertainties and correlations between the data points used.
 Our results for the $\alpha_k^{(i)}$ coefficients are summarised in \reftab{coeffs}.
 With these coefficients, we extrapolate the $z$-expansion (\ref{eq:zexpOPE}) into the semileptonic region, and finally, via LCSR relations obtain the form factors in that region.
-Our results for the form factors plotted as a function of $q^2$ are shown in \reffig{ffplots1}.
+Our numerical results for the form factors plotted as a function of $q^2$ are shown in \reffig{ffplots1}.
+The central values, uncertainties and correlations of these form factors at any $q^2$ can be easily obtained from Eqs.~(\ref{eq:LCSRs1fpl})--(\ref{eq:LCSRs2fpmp}), using the entries in \reftab{coeffs} and the values of decay constants given in \refsec{SRres}.
+In \reftab{ffval}, for convenience of the reader, we give the values of the form factors at $q^2 = \{0,\,\frac{1}{2} q^2_{\rm max},\, q^2_{\rm max}\}$, where $q^2_{\rm max}=(m_B - m_{D_{0}^{*}})^2$.

 The uncertainties of our calculation for $q^2<0$ further increase in the semileptonic region due to the extrapolation.
 The uncertainties of our LCSR results are mostly parametric and the main contribution to the error budget comes from the $\lambda_B$ parameter.
 We stress that a better knowledge of this parameter would significantly improve the precision of the predictions from the LCSRs with $B$-meson DAs, including those obtained here. \\

 Using our form factor results, we can obtain predictions for physical observables in, e.g., the semileptonic decays $B\to D_0^*\ell\bar{\nu}$, $B_s\to D_{s0}^*\ell\bar{\nu}$, and $B\to D_0^{*\prime}\ell\bar{\nu}$.
 We calculate the differential decay widths using the expressions in Ref.~\cite{Bernlochner:2016bci} and plot the results in \reffig{widthplots} as a function of the variable For the branching ratios we obtain for scenario 1